nodejs/Release/README.md

 Every major version covered by the LTS plan will be actively maintained for a period of 18 months from the date it enters LTS coverage.
-Following those 18 months of active support, the major version will transition into "maintenance" mode for 12 additional months.
+Following those 18 months of active support, the major version will transition into Maintenance mode for 12 additional months.

 The exact date that a release stream will be moved to LTS, moved between LTS